zoekitchel/arrivals-departures/README.md

 This repository provides code to replicate analyses in the above publication.
 Raw species observation data from US and Canada trawl surveys can be accessed from [Ocean Adapt](https://oceanadapt.rutgers.edu/).
 Temperature data are from the [Simple Ocean Data Assimilation 2.2.4 and 3.3.1](https://www.soda.umd.edu/).

+These analyes explore whether temperature and species traits can be used to predict arrivals into new regions, and departures from previously inhabited regions for a diverse array of finfish and invertebrates in North American shelf regions.
+Additionally, these analyses consider whether arrivals and departures are responding similarly to temperature and trait values, and at the same time.

 Road Map

 1. Access spp observation data from [Ocean Adapt](https://oceanadapt.rutgers.edu/).
 Clean and process using methods from [trawlDiversity](https://github.com/rBatt/trawlDiversity).
 Begin with spp_master.RData file.